SimaoFonseca2/Carbon/README.md

 4. **Implement Changes**: Fix issues, add features, or improve documentation.
 5. **Submit a Pull Request**: Once your changes are ready, submit a pull request for review.

-For more detailed guidelines, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file in the repository.

 ## Future Goals